 The problem is, most of us don’t stick with it.

 Budgeting is tedious and time-consuming.
 I’m a finance enthusiast, and even I think that budgeting is arduous, so I can only imagine how “normal” people must feel.

 We “should” drive the speed limit.
 We “should” wear sunscreen every time we leave the house.
 We “should” floss our teeth daily.

-In this post, I’m going to suggest an alternative for the Afford Anything readers who embrace the reality that they’ll never actually make a budget.
+In this post, I’m going to suggest an alternative for the Afford Anything readers who embrace the reality that they’ll never stick to a budget.
 It’s my anti-budget, and it’s simple: